opennetworkinglab/aether-docs/developer/contributing.rst

     and Core contributors can give final review approval. **All changes must get at least one approval**.

-Steps to successful PRs (Github workflows)
+Steps to Successful PRs (Github workflows)
 """"""""""""""""""""""""""""""""""""""""""

  1. Fork the repository to your company or personal Github account.